-If your watermark is colored, go ahead and convert it to grayscale before moving it over onto your new document.
+For a colorful watermark, go ahead and convert it to grayscale before moving it over onto your new document.

 As you can see, I typed my logo the entire width of my image.
 I made it larger than the size that I’ll actually be using so that the quality isn’t compromised if I choose to use it larger than the “norm” for me.
 If you plan on using the same size every time, you could make it the size that you want it to appear on your images here.

 Just remember, you can always make it smaller without it becoming pixelated, making it larger is where you will run into pixelation problems.

 3. Grab the Marquee tool and draw a rectangle around your watermark.

 4. Next go to Edit>Define Brush Preset.
 Name your brush and click OK.

 5. Your new brush will be in your brush catalog.